julianpomper/SwiftReactor/README.md

 <summary>Click here to expand</summary>

 It is also possible to split your logic into different reactors but also ensure a single source of truth by nesting reactors in your states.
-In this case you have to trigger  `objectWillChange` manually.
+In this case you have to trigger  `objectWillChange` in the reactor manually.

 ```swift
     public init() {